nclskoh/aurora-eval/README.md

 Some possibilities:
 - Use rate-limiting, e.g. htb
-- Rate may exceed uplink because of queues and increased BDP...?
+- Rate may exceed uplink and latency so high because of queues and increased BDP...?